TemporalVLM: Video LLMs for Temporal Reasoning in Long Videos: Experiments

-The video highlight detection results in Tab.~\ref{table:zeroshot} show that our TemporalVLM model obtains the best performance on both mAP and HIT@1.
-In particular, it surpasses TimeChat~\cite{ren2024timechat} by \textbf{+1.9} in mAP and \textbf{+7.4} in HIT@1, while outperforming LongVLM~\cite{weng2024longvlm} by \textbf{+5.3} at mAP and by \textbf{+16.3} at HIT@1.
+\textbf{Video Highlight Detection Results.} From Tab.~\ref{table:zeroshot}, TemporalVLM obtains the best performance on both mAP and HIT@1.
+It surpasses TimeChat~\cite{ren2024timechat} by \textbf{+1.9} in mAP and \textbf{+7.4} in HIT@1, while outperforming LongVLM~\cite{weng2024longvlm} by \textbf{+5.3} at mAP and by \textbf{+16.3} at HIT@1.
 These results suggest the effectiveness of our model for video highlight detection.
-By aggregating global features from time-aware local features, it identifies the most relevant timestamps and assigns them saliency scores based on their ranks of importance within the video against a given query.
-Though LongVLM~\cite{weng2024longvlm} extracts multi-level features, the lack of a time-aware encoder hinders their results.
+By aggregating global features from time-aware local features, it identifies the most relevant timestamps and assigns them saliency scores based on their relative importance within the video for a given query.
+Though LongVLM extracts multi-level features, the lack of a time-aware encoder hinders its results.